 New Jersey Teacher Education Requirements

-For anyone wanting to obtain a teaching certification in New Jersey, requirements are similar to those of other states.
-For example, a bachelor’s degree from a regionally accredited college or university is the minimum educational requirement for teacher certification in New Jersey.
-In addition, the state of New Jersey requires that potential teachers graduating on or after September 1, 2016 have a GPA of 2.75 (on a 4.0 scale).
+A bachelor’s degree from a regionally accredited college or university is the minimum educational requirement for teacher certification in New Jersey.
+In addition, the state requires that potential teachers graduating on or after September 1, 2016 have a GPA of 3.0 or better (on a 4.0 scale).
 There is some flexibility with this requirement through a high Praxis test score.
 Note that the state is currently considering changes to minimum requirements for certification and candidates should check with the New Jersey Department of Education for the most current information.

 New Jersey Teacher Testing Requirements